mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 <img src="spatialtrackmatching/explain2.png" width=150>

-Once the embryos are aligned within the same coordinate system, we can compare directions in both datasets.
-Mastodon provides the coordinates for all cells at all timepoints, allowing us to compute the vectors (directions) between the daughter cells: from X1 to X2 (purple arrow) and from Y1 to Y2 (green arrow).
-We call those vectors between the daugther cells, *cell division direction*.
+Once the embryos are aligned, and transferred to the same coordinate system, we can compare directions in both datasets.
+Mastodon provides the coordinates for all cells at all timepoints, allowing us to compute the vectors (directions) between the daughter cells: from X1 to X2 (purple arrow in the image below) and from Y1 to Y2 (green arrow).
+We call those vectors between the daughter cells, *cell division direction*.
 The angle between these two vectors can then be calculated.

 <img src="spatialtrackmatching/explain3.png" width=180>